 Pain or an injury are the main reasons your doctor might order an MRI scan.
 The injury could be the result of an impact, or simply the effect of long-term wear and tear on the joint.
 Specific problems that could require a shoulder MRI scan include:

-- dislocation of the shoulder joint
+- dislocation of your shoulder joint

 - degenerative joint diseases, such as arthritis